needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/general-setup.md

 The XR Interaction Toolkit has a few settings to consider:

 * **XR Interaction Simulator Settings**: whether to automatically add the interaction simulator to your scenes when you run them in the Editor.
 The simulator translates mouse and keyboard input into XR controller input.
+* **Runtime Settings**: affects whether some of the manager components of the toolkit are automatically instantiated as needed.
 * **Editor Settings**: affects how the properties of some toolkit components appear in the Inspector.
 * **Interaction Layer Settings**: assign labels to the interaction layers.
 You can use up to 31 interaction layers as a way to control which interactors can operate with which interactables.
 You must assign a label to a layer before you can use it.